MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 if you enable MacSec on an interface, it drops all frames except MAcsec encrypted frames.
 But you can configure macsec profile to allow unprotected traffic in macsec negotiation fails.

+Some info on Automotive MKA(MAcSec Key Agreement)

+it handles key exhcnage and comparison. in automotive in comparion to regular MKA, the key exhance timeout is reduced from 8 seconds to 30 miliseconds.

 ***===========***============***==============***==============***==============***